Rafael Resnick Brenner: Salta

 After the Boudougate scandal broke in 2012, according to one source, Brenner was not fired from the AFIP but "ended up being rewarded," as Hugo Alconada Moon, a columnist for La Nación and author of a book about Boudougate, stated.
 Resnick Brenner was put in charge of AFIP in the province of Salta, where he lives.
 Instead of living in a rented house or apartment, "as is the custom for those officials who are transferred to Salta from other provinces or from the federal capital," Resnick Brenner was installed at the International Hotel Alejandro I, the province's most exclusive hotel.
 In August 2014, FM News reported that Resnick Brenner was living at the hotel, a five-star establishment on Belgrano Square in the center of Salta.
 A week later, Resnick Brenner confirmed that he was living at the hotel but said that he was paying a cheaper rate than people who stayed at the hotel for just a few nights.

 In addition to his address in Salta, Resnick Brenner continued to maintain his residences at Club de Campo Pueyrredón and on calle Carlos Pellegrini in Buenos Aires.
 In addition, AFIP supplied him with a car and chauffeur.
 Asked about rumors that he was earning 75,000 pesos a month, Resnick Brenner said it was "slander."

 Resnick Brenner's activities in Salta have led to controversy.
 "From the moment Resnick Brenner took office in Salta," reports one source, he "launched a well-oiled machinery to squeeze entrepreneurs and farmers," and began collecting "millions in bribes," mostly in the vicinity of Oran, where officials of the Federal Court No. 2, located in that town, are suspected of being complicit in his activities.
 The shakedown process allegedly involves the leveling of false accusations of operational irregularities, such as the use of slave labor, and the issuing of threats of severe sanctions that can only be lifted through the payment of bribes.
 Resnick Brenner and his cohorts have reportedly "demanded bribes ranging from one million to 10 million pesos, depending on the size of the business or farm."
 Some businessmen ended up in prison for several days for resisting Resnick Brenner's extortion efforts.

 Among other activities, Resnick Brenner ordered a raid on a 16,000-hectare farm in the department of Oran, and issued a report maintaining that 157 employees had been found to be working in deplorable conditions.
 In one case in which he claimed to have uncovered the use of slave labor, as well as "a 12-year-old working in very poor condition and people who did not eat for three days," Resnick Brenner refused to identify the employers in question, purportedly for reasons of "tax secrecy."

 Taxes

-As of 2014, Resnick Brenner, the former chief of staff of the Argentinian tax agency, was facing "two judgments for unpaid taxes in the province of Buenos Aires."
+As of 2014, Resnick Brenner, the former chief of staff of the Argentine tax agency, was facing "two judgments for unpaid taxes in the province of Buenos Aires."